23 January until 12 May 2014

 For the exhibition, the portfolio was developed into a presentation of four structured image groups.
-The largest, framed prints show a selection of what the artists chose as their best pictures.
-Together with the other unframed smaller prints, visitors gain an insight into the development process of the exhibition.
+The largest, framed prints showed a selection of what the artists chose as their best pictures.
+Together with the other unframed smaller prints, visitors gained an insight into the development process of the exhibition.

 Olivia Arthur (born 1980)

 London-born Olivia Arthur travelled around the Rhineland area for her part in the “Deutschlandreise”.
 She has a close connection to Germany and that region in particular, having spent a few years of her childhood there.
 That is exactly where she wanted to go back to during the Karneval (carnival/Mardi Gras) season, and the pictures she took show the parades and parties in cities including Gelsenkirchen, Essen, Duisburg and Cologne.
 Her series is poetic with the surreal touch of the chaotic festive atmosphere in the region at this time.
 Olivia Arthur lives in London.